How networks and individuals can support the country's emergency planning, response and recovery, and keep systems and services running.

 - What can you do to get involved in emergency planning in your community?

 Your community will be better prepared to cope during and after an emergency when everyone works together using their local knowledge.
-Things like understanding what requirements most-at-need groups may have in an emergency can make a real difference.
+Things like understanding what requirements groups most at need may have in an emergency can make a real difference.
 Identifying and planning for the risks you may encounter during a severe flood, heat-wave or snowfall could help in reducing the potential impact on you, your family and the wider community.

 The Civil Contingencies Act requires the publication of all or part of a risk assessment for your local area (undertaken by local category 1 responders).
 This may be a useful point of reference for your own risk assessment.

 Being prepared and able to respond to an emergency can often help people recover more quickly.
 This illustrates how successful community resilience can be and why many communities are already engaged in this planning.

 We are aware that lots of you are already taking steps to prepare your community to cope with an emergency.
 We would like to hear about these initiatives and share the examples with others.
 This will raise awareness and understanding amongst other communities, who may seek to adapt these to suit their own local need.